hansgill/express-coffee-mongo-boilerplate/README.md

 ##express-coffee-mongo-boilerplate by Hans Gill

 ExpressJS CoffeeScript Mongodb Boilerplate code.
+This repo lets you get up and running in no time and focus on building a node based app using coffeescript, mongo and expressJS

 ##Configuration